 - Then click on the ‘Change how we free up space’ text link underneath.

 And Make sure both toggles are set to on as shown image below.
 From now on, Windows 10 will automatically clean out your Temp folder and the Recycle bin every 30 days.

 Use Third-party App To Delete Temp Files

 These are some easy ways to safely Delete Temporary Files in Windows 10.
-I hope you find this post helpful to cleanup Temporary files from Windows PC and optimize system performance.
-Have any query, Suggestion Feel free to discuss on comments below.
+I hope you find this post helpful to clean up Temporary files from Windows PC and optimize system performance.
+Have any queries, Suggestions Feel free to discuss them in the comments below.